Table Of Contents

 What Is Grout? – Tile Grout 101

-In its essence, grout is Portland cement mixed with smaller aggregates like silica sand.
-When I started tiling, this was the only grout you could buy and I actually made it myself from those two components.
-If I wanted a colored grout, I would add colored oxides and presto: I had grout.
+In its essence, grout is Portland cement mixed with smaller aggregate material like silica sand that helps it bond together.
+Clean water is then added to activate it.
+When I started tile setting, this was the only grout you could buy and I actually made it myself from those two components.
+If I wanted a colored grout, I would add color oxides and presto: I had grout.

 This type of grout tended to be extremely gritty and porous and was only suitable for floor use.

-You could use it on walls but it didn’t stick well and looked downright ugly.
+You could use it on wall tile but it didn’t stick well and looked downright ugly.
 This type of grout is traditionally called sanded grout.

 Nowadays, this grout is very rarely used, sometimes it can be used for quarry tile installations otherwise it is avoided.